Solidarity (Ireland)

-Solidarity (Neart le Chéile), formerly known as the Anti-Austerity Alliance (AAA), is a socialist political party in Ireland, launched in 2014.
+Solidarity (Neart le Chéile), formerly known as the Anti-Austerity Alliance (AAA), is a Trotskyist political party in Ireland, launched in 2014.
 It had been registered as a political party to contest local elections, and ran at least forty candidates in the 2014 Irish local elections.
-All Solidarity's elected representatives are members of the Socialist Party.
+All of Solidarity's elected representatives are members of the Socialist Party.
+It is part of the People Before Profit–Solidarity electoral alliance.

 History

 Anti-Austerity Alliance

 The party contested the 2014 local elections on a platform of job creation.
 On 8 April 2014, it launched a plan to create 150,000 jobs across Ireland by replacing the controversial JobBridge and Gateway initiatives with a "real jobs programme of public works, free education and genuine training schemes".
+As the party's elected representatives were members of the Socialist Party, its rebranding as AAA was criticised by The Journal columnist Aaron McKenna as a front organisation for the Trotskyist Socialist Party.

 Paul Murphy was elected to Dáil Éireann for Dublin South-West under the Anti-Austerity Alliance banner at a by-election in October 2014.
 In September 2019 he resigned from the party.
 Ruth Coppinger was elected for Dublin West as a TD at the 2014 Dublin West by-election.
 Both were re-elected at the 2016 Irish general election.
 Coppinger became the first woman to be nominated for the role of Taoiseach.
 Mick Barry was elected as TD for the Cork North–Central constituency in 2016.
-According to the Irish Examiner, Barry has been "a leading figure in the Cork and national campaigns" against household and water charges.
+According to the Irish Examiner, Barry had been "a leading figure in the Cork and national campaigns" against household and water charges.

 On 7 August 2015, the party was removed from the Register of Political Parties.
 It held discussions in August 2015 with the People Before Profit about forming a new political grouping.
 On 17 September 2015, the two parties announced that they had formally registered as a single political party for electoral purposes.
 The new organisation was called "Anti-Austerity Alliance–People Before Profit" and subsequently renamed as Solidarity–People Before Profit.
 In 2021, it was renamed again as People Before Profit–Solidarity.